CBS News: CBS News Radio

-CBS News produces newscasts and features for radio stations through CBS News Radio, which is the oldest unit of CBS and tracings its roots to the company's founding in 1927, and the news division took shape over the decade that followed.
+CBS News produced newscasts and features for radio stations through CBS News Radio, which was the oldest unit of CBS and traced its roots to the company's founding in 1927, and the news division took shape over the decade that followed.
 The list of CBS News correspondents (below) includes those reporting on CBS News Radio.

-CBS News Radio produces the oldest daily news show on radio or television, the CBS World News Roundup, which first aired in 1938; in 2018, it celebrated its 80th anniversary.
-The World News Roundup airs twice every weekday, broadcasting a morning edition anchored by Steve Kathan and produced by Paul Farry, and a late edition anchored by Dave Barrett and produced by James Hutton.
-The evening Roundup, previously known as The World Tonight, has aired in its current form since 1956, and has been anchored by Blair Clark, Douglas Edwards, Dallas Townsend, and Christopher Glenn, Glenn also anchored the morning Roundup prior to his death in 2006.
+CBS News Radio produced the oldest daily news show on radio or television, the CBS World News Roundup, which first aired in 1938; in 2018, it celebrated its 80th anniversary.
+The World News Roundup aired twice every weekday, broadcasting a morning edition anchored by Steve Kathan and produced by Paul Farry, and a late edition anchored by Dave Barrett and produced by James Hutton.
+The evening Roundup, previously known as The World Tonight, had aired since 1956, and had been anchored by Blair Clark, Douglas Edwards, Dallas Townsend, and Christopher Glenn, Glenn also anchored the morning Roundup prior to his death in 2006.

-CBS Radio Network provides newscasts at the top of the hour, regular updates at :31 minutes past the hour, the popular Newsfeeds for affiliates, including WCBS in New York City and KYW in Philadelphia, at :35 minutes past the hour, and breaking news updates when developments warrant, often at :20 and :50 minutes past the hour.
-Skyview Networks handles the distribution.
+CBS Radio Network provided newscasts at the top of the hour, regular updates at:31 minutes past the hour, the popular Newsfeeds for affiliates, including WCBS in New York City and KYW in Philadelphia, at:35 minutes past the hour, and breaking news updates when developments warrant, often at:20 and:50 minutes past the hour.
+Audacy's Infinity Networks handled the distribution.

+In 2026, CBS announced its radio news service would be shut down on May 22, 2026, as part of a larger restructuring due in part to changes in the media landscape and financial pressures.